 How to Avoid Relapse Using Prevention Techniques: The Essence of Recovery

 Understanding how pervasive the disease of addiction is in the lives of addicts is critical before entering the recovery highway.
 Drugs or alcohol have been the driving force in the lives of addicted individuals for the duration of the illness.
 Every waking thought has been about using, obtaining, and having the funds to get the desired drugs or alcohol.
 Relapse can happen for more reasons than a robust physical craving.
 The entire lifestyle built around the addiction consumes the energy of the addicted person which creates self-defeating behavior.

 A complete change in mental health occurs is when a full recovery takes hold and sticks.
 Even under optimal circumstances, the statistics show there is still a real risk of relapse.
 The Journal of the American Medical Association shows the numbers of relapse requiring additional medical assistance with several diseases.
 Asthma and high blood pressure show a 50 to 70 percent relapse rate, diabetes type 1 shows 30 to 50 percent, and drug addiction comes in at 40 to 60 percent.

 Rarely do individuals travel the distance from normal recovery mode to drug and alcohol use overnight.
 It is a journey that can begin at any time after treatment and unfolds in stages.
 The more acute self-awareness is, the easier it is to spot potential problems.
 Below are three universally accepted stages that indicate levels of relapse.

 The stage of emotional relapse is not one of actively using or even considering use.
 In fact, denial is usually strong at this point, and it is a period of emotional setup.
-It is marked by: